vishal1201/streams/README.md

 ---

 ## Java Stream Specialisations

 So far we have dealt with object streams.
-But there exist streams to work with the primitive data types - IntStream, DoubleStream, LongStream.
+But, there exist streams to work with the primitive data types - `IntStream`, `DoubleStream`, `LongStream`.
 These are super helpful while we are dealing with a numerical operations.
-These do not extend Stream interface, but rather extend BaseStream interface, which is being extended by Stream.
-So many of the stream operations available via Stream interface are not present in these streams.
+These do not extend `Stream` interface, but rather extend `BaseStream` interface, which is being extended by `Stream`.
+So many of the stream operations available via `Stream` interface are not present in these streams.

 #### Creation
-The most common way of creating an`IntStream`is to call`mapToInt()`on an existing stream
+The most common way of creating an `IntStream` is to call `mapToInt()` on an existing stream

 ```java
 Double latestEmpId = empList.stream()